-57. The positive management of victims of service offences has continued during the year, including close consultation with more vulnerable victims.
-Where appropriate during the reporting period, arrangements have been made for close family members of victims or other support officers to attend and provide support directly to victims during pre-trial preparations and during the trial.
-All of my prosecutors have been instructed to liaise closely with all witnesses, in particular victims.
+39. The positive management of victims of service offences has continued during the year, including close consultation with more vulnerable victims.
+Where appropriate, arrangements were made for close family members or support officers to attend and provide support directly to victims during pre-trial preparations and hearings.
+All of the prosecutors were instructed and encouraged to liaise closely with all witnesses, especially victims.